OpenF2/F2/docs/src/app-development.md

 ### Styles

 The `styles` property is an array of URLs.
-The `styles` array refers to any CSS files needed by the app so it be displayed properly on the container.
+The `styles` array refers to any CSS files needed by the app so it will be displayed properly on the container.
 The externally-referenced CSS files should be fully-qualified, including a protocol.

 Example: